THE JEWS AND THE GREEKS

 Lord Jesus, as Your disciples asked You, even so I ask You the same: “Lord, teach us to pray.”
 Not just the words to say, but to actually do my praying with greater fervency than ever before.
 In Your strong Name I pray.
 Amen!
 Amen!
 Amen!
 Amen!
 You promise, Lord Jesus, through Your brother, Jerusalem Pastor James, that “The fervent effectual prayer of a righteous man [or woman] will avail much” (James 5:16b).
 Read James 5:13-20.

 100 PERSONAL WORDS:

 In my prayer life, it’s a fact that the more fervently I’ve prayed, getting up earlier and earlier in the morning to cry out to God, the more of God’s will I saw happen.
 I’m constantly reminded that the Lord is “not willing that any should perish, but that all should come to repentance” (2 Peter 3:9b).
 The obvious fact is that the greater my level of fervency, the greater creative means of presenting the Good New of Jesus are found, and the more people come to Christ.
 For example, over 60% of all information people receive now comes from the Internet.
 On 100huntley.com, exciting new material is being added daily as God’s people pray and give sacrificially…and a lot of past material is there too.
 As a 80-year-old Evangelist, I can hardly believe that many of my messages and interviews from the past are now present, and will continue to be there, God willing, into the future.
-As an example, here is an interview I did years ago with George Foreman, the only person to win twice the world’s heavyweight boxing championship (Father Bob MacDougall is also on the set with us — click here).
+As an example, here is an interview I did years ago with George Foreman, the only person to win twice the world’s heavyweight boxing championship — click here.